laharl143/laharl143/README.md

 <h2>About me 👦</h2>
 <p>• 👀 I am <strong>Erskine Duenas</strong>, a Tech Enthusiast. </p>
-<p>• 💻 I consider myself a "forever student" eager to add more on my knowledge on Web development and stay in tune with the latest Web development technologies. </p>
+<p>• 💻 I view myself as a "forever learner," eager to deepen my understanding of Web development and keep up with the most recent Web development technologies. </p>
 <p>• 🎓 I graduated in 2022 from Technological University of the Philippines, Manila (BS Electronics and Communication Engineering).</p>
 <p>• 🌱 I'm currently mastering JavaScript and learning about Web 3 Development.</p>
 <p>• 📌 Interests: exercise, reading a book, Cryptography.</p>